Catherine Stefani: Other

-After the closing of the Clay Theater, an historic single-screen movie theater, in March 2020 Stefani introduced legislation to limit the use of such theaters in an attempt to preserve them.
+After the closing of the Clay Theater, an historic single-screen movie theater, in March 2020 Stefani introduced legislation to require that single-screen theaters be used for no other purpose, unless a conditional use permit was granted.

-In 2018, after much objection by the Italian-American community over the renaming of Columbus Day to Indigenous Peoples' Day, Stefani – who is of Italian descent – introduced a compromise legislation for an ordinance declaring that the day also be recognized as Italian Heritage Day.
-When the Christopher Columbus statue at San Francisco's Coit Tower was removed by city officials in June 2020 during the George Floyd protests, Stefani supported the removal, stating that while "Columbus has historically been a symbol of pride in Italian Americans’ contribution to this nation [he] also represents the painful foundations of American history — the slavery, subjugation and conquest we must all condemn."
+In 2018, after much objection by the Italian-American community over the renaming of Columbus Day to Indigenous Peoples' Day, Stefani – who is of Italian descent – introduced compromise legislation: an ordinance declaring that the day also be recognized as Italian Heritage Day.
+When the Christopher Columbus statue at Coit Tower was removed by city officials in June 2020 during the George Floyd protests, Stefani supported the removal, noting Columbus's legacy of "the painful foundations of American history — the slavery, subjugation and conquest we must all condemn."

-Stefani was a co-sponsor of an ordinance in October 2018 that required 30% of public artwork in the city depicting historical figures be women.
+In October 2018, Stefani co-sponsored an ordinance to require 30% of the city's public artworks depicting historical figures to be of women.
 The first monument to be erected would depict poet and civil rights activist Maya Angelou.
 The San Francisco Arts Commission's selection panel recommended visual artist Lava Thomas' proposal, a 9-foot tall bronze book with Angelou's face and quote etched onto it.
 However, the proposal was rejected by the Commission's Visual Arts Committee.
 Stefani led this decision, calling for the SFAC to restart the selection process with clearer criteria for a what constituted a monument.
 Stefani justified this decision, according to the San Francisco Examiner, stating, "As I carried the legislation across the finish line to elevate women in monuments, I wanted to do it in the same way that men have been historically elevated in this city."
 This decision to confirm Thomas' proposal sparked public backlash.
 Stefani subsequently apologized and Thomas' proposal was accepted in November 2020.

+In June 2020, amid the COVID-19 pandemic, she was the only member of the Board of Supervisors to vote against a pandemic eviction moratorium.

+In November 2024, she was the only member of the Board of Supervisors to not endorse Proposition L — a ride-hailing tax to fund Muni.

+She raised over $2 million dollars for her November 2024 campaign for California State Assembly.
+Financial disclosures are available on the California Secretary of State website.

 Personal life

 Stefani lives in Cow Hollow, San Francisco.
 She and her husband have two children.

-Her cousin is singer-songwriter Gwen Stefani.

-She and her husband are landlords.
-In June 2020, amid the COVID-19 pandemic, she was the only member of the Board of Supervisors to vote against a pandemic-related eviction moratorium.